Fees for Junior hockey

 History of Junior Hockey at Riverside

 2006 saw RHC’s junior section’s first full season on artificial turf, making it the only junior section in Durban at the time to have access to such a world-class facility.
-With the laying of the second turf from April 2011 onwards the programme is the only one in South Africa currently using two turfs which ensures extra space for members to learn their skills.
+With the laying of the second turf in April 2011, the programme became and remains the only one in South Africa currently using two turfs which ensures extra space for members to learn their skills.

 Both boys and girls are accommodated in all age groups.

-Tots Hockey commences at 2 years old (born in 2014) with what is primarily a generic ball skills programme.
-The Tots groups are split into either Little Tots (2 to 4 years old) or Big Tots (5 and 6 years).
+Tots Hockey commences at 3 years old with what is primarily a generic ball skills programme.
+The Tots groups are split into either Little Tots (3 to 4 years old) or Big Tots (5 and 6 years).

-Note: Those turning 2,3,4, 5 or 6 during 2016 will train as Tots and generally are not encouraged to play in festivals which only commence at under 8 level.
+Note: Those turning 3,4, 5 or 6 during the year will train as Tots and generally are not encouraged to play in festivals which only commence at Under 8 level.

-Mini Hockey commences when you are Under 7 (born in 2008) with an age appropriate hockey skills programme. the oldest age group being Under 11 (Born in 2005 and 2006).
+Mini Hockey commences when you are Under 7 with an age appropriate hockey skills programme. the oldest age group being Under 11.
 Both boys and girls are accommodated.

-Note: Those turning 6 or 7 during 2016 will train and play as Under 7 in festivals and those turning 8 or 9 during 2016 will train and play as Under 9.
-Those turning 10 or 11 during 2016 will train and play as Under 11.
+Note: Those turning 6 or 7 during the year will train and play as Under 7 in festivals and those turning 8 or 9 during the year will train and play as Under 9.
+Those turning 10 or 11 will train and play as Under 11.

-Note: Those turning 12 and 13 during 2016 will train and play as Under 13 and those turning 14 and 15 during 2016 will train and play as Under 15.
-This under 15 age group is eligible to play in the Riverside HC senior teams in KZN Senior leagues once assessed by the junior coaching staff.
+Note: Those turning 12 and 13 during the year will train and play as Under 13 Children in grade 8, 14 and older are able to play in Riverside Hockey Club’s senior teams in KZN Senior leagues once assessed by the Junior coaching staff.

 Why join Riverside Hockey’s programme?